Neural Plasticity and Motor Recovery After Upper Extremity Motor Training in People With c-SCI (REPAIR-SCI)

 Inclusion Criteria:

-• Traumatic or non-traumatic C-SCI below C4 in the preceding 10 weeks; age over 16 years; have an incomplete SCI or an AIS A SCI with zones of partial motor paralysis (as defined by the International Standards for the Neurological Classification of SCI (ISNCI) and medically stable.
+• Traumatic or non-traumatic C-SCI in the preceding 13 weeks; age over 16 years; have an incomplete SCI categorized as AIS C or D or an AIS A SCI with zones of partial motor paralysis (as defined by the International Standards for the Neurological Classification of SCI (ISNCI) and medically stable.

 Exclusion Criteria:

-• SCI with ASIA Impairment Scale (AIS) A without zones of partial preservation (decided based on former studies [58]) and expertise of the team; SCI with any significant medical condition that could prevent the person from participating.
-In order to ensure TMS measurement can be performed, patients will only be included for this measure if they have a positive response to motor evoked potential measurement (MEP+) [59] and will be excluded in the presence of contraindications for TMS application such as epilepsy, metal implants in the brain,defibrillator, pacemaker and pregnancy
+• SCI with ASIA Impairment Scale (AIS) A without zones of partial preservation (decided based on former studies) and expertise of the team; SCI with any significant medical condition that could prevent the person from participating.
+Patients will be excluded from the measures of central plasticity in the presence of contraindications for TMS application such as epilepsy, metal implants in the brain, defibrillator, pacemaker, and pregnancy

 Study Plan